britannic/lgtv-remote/internal/lgtv/README.md

 ``` go
 type IDCmdMap map[int]TVCmds
 ```
-IDCmdMap is a map TVCmds keyed to IDs
+IDCmdMap is a map of TVCmds keyed to IDs